researchCALISTA/academic-kickstart/README.md

 The website is here: https://researchcalista.netlify.app/

-The website desing was very much inspired by the website of a colleague [Thomas De Graaff](https://thomasdegraaff.nl/)
+The website design was very much inspired by the website of a colleague [Thomas De Graaff](https://thomasdegraaff.nl/)

 For the original George Cushen's **Academic Kickstart** README see `README_Academic_kickstart.md`